Flo8433d/Friends2.0/README.md

 4. Navigate to the normal Friends plugin folder on your spigot/bukkit server
 5. Open the config.yml
 6. Set 'BungeeMode' to 'true'
+7. Set BungeeCord and IP-Forwarding in your Spigot.yml in your server-folder to 'true'
-7. Restart your server
+8. Restart your server
-8. BungeeCord should work now
+9. BungeeCord should work now

 # Commands & Permissions